Lufthansa calls on EU to block possible Etihad-Alitalia tie-up

 "Lufthansa's worries about a deal with Etihad just confirm that Alitalia is on the right track," Lupi said in a statement.
 "State aid?
 Flouting of competition rules?
 It rather seems that Lufthansa is the one that is afraid of competition."

-Alitalia also said on Monday it was about to finalise loan agreements with banks for up to 200 million euros ($270 million) pledged last year as part of the government-brokered rescue.
+Alitalia also said on Monday it was about to finalize loan agreements with banks for up to 200 million euros ($270 million) pledged last year as part of the government-brokered rescue.

 Lufthansa added that Europe's policy makers should stop burdening the region's own airlines with measures such as emissions trading, passenger taxes and night flight bans and focus on ensuring a fair global framework.

-"We are doing our bit by undergoing painful cost-cutting measures, but we need fair competition," said the airline, in the midst of a restructuring programme to cut costs and boost profits.
+"We are doing our bit by undergoing painful cost-cutting measures, but we need fair competition," said the airline, in the midst of a restructuring program to cut costs and boost profits.

 The European Commission, which is already looking at whether an investment by the state-owned Italian postal service in Alitalia contravenes its state aid rules, did not immediately respond to requests for comment.